 The chapel of rest is behind the office; simply decorated in neutral colours it is a quiet room where people are welcome to spend plenty of time with the person who has died.
 Further back is another office and a staff area, with the mortuary at the rear.

-Sarah Lee is the funeral arranger at Fleet, and she is another natural.
+Sarah Lee is the senior funeral arranger, and she is another natural.
 Warm, genuinely kind and friendly, Sarah is affectionately referred to by David as their ‘pain in the ass arranger’ because ‘she often spends ridiculously long amounts of time with families’.
 Sarah is unperturbed by this soliloquy; she is completely at ease with the way she works with clients of Holmes & Family and is wholly comfortable with the role that she has had for three years now.
 In 2016 Sarah won ‘Funeral Arranger of the Year’ in the Good Funeral awards.

 Formerly working in the care business and as a counsellor, and having long wanted to become involved with funerals, she found herself employed by David by sheer chance when she walked in to the office one day to ask about any vacancies after filling up her car in the fuel station next door.
 “I just love it,” she said.
 “And it has changed me.
 I can’t imagine myself ever doing anything else.”